mem48/LandOwnership/README.md

 While the inspire polygons are great for viewing, they contain no information about who owns the land.
 However, the Land Registry published two datasets which explicitly name the owners of land.
 The [UK companies that own property in England and Wales](https://use-land-property-data.service.gov.uk/datasets/ccod) and the [Overseas companies that own property in England and Wales](https://use-land-property-data.service.gov.uk/datasets/ocod).
 Anna Powell-Smith has already mapped this data [here](https://whoownsengland.org/2017/11/14/the-companies-corporate-bodies-who-own-a-third-of-england-wales/) and [here](https://www.private-eye.co.uk/registry).

-But there are a few limitations to their implementation.
+But there are a few limitations to her implementation.

 1. The data is now a few years old
 2. The geo-location appears to be postcode-based.